Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

 - Set the database to joviane_demo_tastybytespriceoptimization_prod
 - Place the Applciation in the analytics Schema
 - This will create a sample Streamlit Application
-- Replace the sample code with the below Python code using Edit.
+- Replace the sample code with the below Python code using Edit
 ```
 # Import python packages
 import streamlit as st